mariadb-corporation/MaxScale/Documentation/Reference/MaxCtrl.md

 retrieved with the `list sessions` command.
 The <session> is the session ID of a particular session.

+The `Connections` field lists the servers to which the session is connected and the `Connection IDs` field lists the IDs for those connections.

+### show sessions

+`Usage: show sessions`

+Show detailed information about all sessions.
+See `help show session` for more details.

 ### show filter

 `Usage: show filter <filter>`

 The list of services that use this filter is show in the `Services` field.

+### show filters

+`Usage: show filters`

+Show detailed information of all filters.

 ### show module